BhagyashreeDMane/Python_Projects/PONG_GAME/README.md

 * If the ball goes past your opponent's paddle, you score a point.
 * The game will continue until one player reaches the maximum score limit (decided by you) or you choose to quit the game.

+## Requirements
+* Python 3.x
+* Turtle: The Pong Game utilizes the turtle module for creating the game graphics